sewpalu/Compendia/doc/message_format.md

 ## Client - Server communication

 The JSON object shall consist of
-- A property "sender", specifying the author of the message.
-Either "client" or "server".
 - A property "command", specifying the action performed by the server either as a request from the client or in response from the server specifying what operation it is responding to.
 On of "addUser", "addEntry" or "getEntries"
 - If sent from the client:
   - If "command" is set to "addUser":